mohamedsaeed8223/mohamedsaeed8223/README.md

 - 🌱 I’m currently learning NLP and Transformers Architecture
 - 💞️ I’m looking to collaborate on Audio and NLP projects
 - 📫 feel free to reach out to me on linkedin
-- ⚡ Fun fact: I love sitcoms and the band King gizzard

 <!---
 mohamedsaeed8223/mohamedsaeed8223 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.